-Earlier this month, construction kicked off on the new St. Paul’s Hospital at the Jim Pattison Medical Centre, the largest hospital redevelopment project in BC’s history.
+Earlier this month, construction kicked off on the new St. Paul’s Hospital on the Jim Pattison Medical Campus, the largest hospital redevelopment project in BC’s history.

 The $2.174 billion project is part of a massive endeavour to transform an 18.4-acre undeveloped site in Vancouver’s False Creek Flats into the province’s first-ever purpose-built health campus.
 In addition to the Government of BC and Providence Health Care, other project partners include St. Paul’s Foundation, Vancouver Coastal Health, Provincial Health Services Authority, Fraser Health Authority, First Nations Health Authority, University of British Columbia, and Simon Fraser University.

 Purpose Built.
 People First.

 The new St. Paul’s Hospital will usher in a new era in health care in BC, with the tools, resources, and technology to care for patients, teach the next generation, drive innovation, and transform lives.

 The hospital will adopt a patient-centric model of care by seamlessly integrating multidisciplinary teams.
 For someone having a transplant, for example, care will encompass more than just the transplant team.
 It will include chronic pain, mental wellness, occupational and physiotherapy, as well as considerations for lifestyle changes.
 In other words, every patient will receive holistic care – before, during, and after their procedure.